by Leatrice Evanne Asher

 Of course, some relationships are not merely unpleasant.
 Certain relationships, which we properly call abusive, involve the acting out of truly pathological tendencies by one individual upon another.
 Most of us have probably at one time or another been in, or at least been in proximity to, such a relationship.
 Often such relationships seem to present an extreme power imbalance, with all the power in the hands of the abuser.
 And yet, if we step back and examine the dynamics of such a relationship, we will discover a universal law: a relationship pattern persists or is strengthened to the extent that both (or all) parties in such a relationship feed on its energy.
 If you stop consenting to play the role your abuser demands you play, the abuser will no longer have power over you, and he or she will no longer be able to play the role so effectively.
-Imagine a play in which only one person were acting the assigned role and everyone else refused to read the script; how long could such a situation continue?
-Eventually the one person who was acting the part would no longer have the “juice” or the support system in which to continue playing the role.
+Imagine a play in which only one person was acting the assigned role and everyone else refused to read the script; how long could such a situation continue?
+Eventually, the one person who was acting the part would no longer have the “juice” or the support system in which to continue playing the role.
 Something similar occurs in the context of relationships.